In this article I’ll explain how you can set-up your Windows 10 machine for some extreme Python development.

 PyDev is now installed and you can begin coding!

-If you want to download a PDF version of this guide for your records (which I always suggest as best practice), click on the link below and we’ll send a copy right to your inbox.
+If you want to download a PDF version of this guide for your records (which I always suggest as best practice), click on the link below.